 Secondary roads and local access roads tend to be short stretches that connect bigger roads.
 The conditions aren’t amazing and you definitely shouldn’t be tackling these roads in anything less than a 4×4 or SUV.
 During the winter, when the weather is really bad, these roads will be closed.

 Stick to the south

 Before you get all “But that's where everyone goes, we need to spread out!”, hear me out.

 The Ring Road in Iceland is something you’ve probably heard of but don’t necessarily know what it is.
 Essentially, it is Iceland’s main road and runs around the entire perimeter of the country for a total of 1,332 km.
 Driving the Ring Road in Iceland is a popular thing to do, but not all-year-long.

-Conditions along the other parts of the Ring Road in winter are far from ideal, particularly in the North of the country.
-Unless you really really want to see the rest of Iceland in winter and know entirely what you’re doing, I’d stick to the south.
+Road conditions along the other parts of the Ring Road in winter are far from ideal, particularly in North Iceland.
+Unless you really really want to see the rest of Iceland and know entirely what you're doing, I'd stick to the south.

 You can easily spend more than a week in the south of Iceland and see plenty of things, including the famous Golden Circle (Driving the Golden Circle in winter is perfectly fine, by the way).